sajadn/posterior-collapse-list/README.md

 Lots of papers has been trying to address the problem of posterior collapse with VAEs.
-Due to huge number of publications, I thought it would be intersting to create a list of related papers.
+Due to huge number of publications, I thought it is intersting to have a list of related papers.

 | Paper                                              | implementation | Publication Year | Citation |
 | ---------------------------------------------------| -------------- | ---------------- | -------- |